- Mpox (monkeypox) is a disease caused by infection with the mpox virus.

 Barwon South West

-Please note that while the vaccine is free of charge, consultation fees may apply.
+Please note that while the vaccine is free of charge to eligible people (including non-Medicare holders), consultation fees may apply.
 Speak to the relevant clinic to verify consultation related fees.

 Mpox eLearning module